TannerBarcelos/Spendaro/README.md

 Spendaro is a full-featured finance management app.
 It allows users to create and manage a zero-based budget, organize transactions by category, and generate spending and income reports _with many more things to come_!

 ### Setup

-You will need to have [Docker](https://www.docker.com/) installed on your machine to proceed with the Docker route.
+> The quickest way to get started is to use Docker Compose.
+This will build the images and create the containers for you.
+You will need to have [Docker](https://www.docker.com/) installed on your machine to proceed with this route.

 **Run using Docker Compose**
 ```bash